libretro/RetroArch/docs/hub75.md

 # HUB75 RGB LED matrix video driver

 RetroArch can render software-core video directly to HUB75 RGB LED panels connected to a Raspberry Pi GPIO header.
-The driver uses the bundled `rpi-rgb-led-matrix` submodule and does not require X11, Wayland, DRM, or a desktop session.
+The driver uses the vendored `rpi-rgb-led-matrix` library and does not require X11, Wayland, DRM, or a desktop session.

 ## Build on Raspberry Pi